GitPim/SMA-Group-D/Analysis/Results/A_README.md

 #Vanilla_runs:
 - run 1-3: only has the final timesteps, unclear why (solver = Huayno)
 - run 4-6: has all timesteps, but again breaks down after some 10^7 years (solver = Huayno)
+- run 7-9: (solver = Mercury)
+- run 10-12: runs for only 10 Myr and saves every 0.5 Myr (solver = Huayno)